Can You Legally Retract an Offer of Employment?

 When a candidate accepts employment, they are considered an employee of the business, even if they have not yet worked any hours.
 In this case, a retraction of the offer is equal to being fired.
 The new employee is therefore entitled to the same compensation as any other employee.

-Even in cases where there is a probation period attached to the contract, whereby a business has the right to terminate the new employee for any reason in that period, companies can face reparations.
-If the new employee does not have the chance to start the contract, then the business cannot use the probation period as an excuse for rescinding the contract.
+Even in cases where there is a probation period attached to the contract, whereby a business has the right to terminate the new employee for any reason, in that period, companies can face reparations.
+If the new employee doesn't have the chance to start the contract, then the business can't use the probation period as an excuse for rescinding the contract.